The criminal lawyer for assault with over 25 years of experience, David Pflaum protects the rights of his clients and gets the right results for them.

 Effective Presentation.
 The criminal defense attorney then makes a persuasive presentation to the judge and prosecutor about the strengths of his client’s case, and weaknesses of the prosecution’s case, to achieve an excellent plea bargain for his client.

-THE DEFENSE LAWYER TO DEFEND AN ASSAULT CHARGE AT TRIAL
+THE TOP CRIMINAL LAWYER TO DEFEND AN ACCUSATION OF ASSAULT AT TRIAL

 This process includes selecting a jury of 12 members of the community to listen to the evidence, opening and closing statements, direct and cross examination of witnesses, and presentation of exhibits and evidence.